 Every year, when the winter season wraps up and we start seeing the first signs of spring in New England, I bust out the popsicle molds.
-Not only are these a great treat, they are a really fun (& simple) activity to do in the kitchen with your little ones.
+Not only are fruit and veggie popsicles a great treat, they are a really fun (& simple) activity to do in the kitchen with your little ones.
 Time it right, and they are a fun after-dinner snack before going to sleep.
 And unlike the sugar-packed popsicles that you'll find in the freezer aisle, these get their sweetness from using fruit.
 Plus, when disguised as dessert, you'll always be able to end the day with some new fruits or veggies!

 Mix: Mix your ingredients and pour into molds according to the popsicle you want to make - see below for some of our favorites or go wild and create your own!